Zentropy Partners

 Zentropy Partners is the defunct name for an existing global internet professional services company headquartered in Los Angeles, CA. The company was founded in 1995 with the aim of becoming the global provider of Internet services.
 For the next several years Zentropy gained recognition for excellence in interactive web-page design, notably developing the "Nesquik pan-European Strategy" which would serve as a model for child-oriented website design in the UK.
 The company expanded and established as many as 47 offices worldwide with locations in the USA, Europe, and Australia.

-By the early 2000s, Zentopy Partners was considered one of the leading website development and e-commerce agencies in Central London, and in 2001 it was both named "New Media Agency of the Year" in the UK. and awarded a gold Clio Award under the category of Interactive Advertising for developing a homepage for the Laramara Foundation.

 Name

 The name "Zentropy" is a play on the words "Zen" (the doctrine that enlightenment can be obtained through direct intuitive insight) and "Entropy" (a measure of the amount of energy in a system that is available for work).
 Taken together, "Zentropy" is said to represent a concept of chaos becoming order, then becoming chaos once again.